oueldz4/ossec-ansible/README.md

-Ossec HIDS installation based on DevOps for provisionning.
+Ossec HIDS installation based on DevOps (Ansible) for provisionning.